 Try The Tannery charcuterie plate, perhaps – a combination of Fingal Ferguson’s West Cork meats and a jar of homemade chicken liver paté served with toasted brioche.
 One of many classics revisited, this simple yet memorable dish is worth travelling for – another is a crab crème brulée, with pickled cucumber and melba toast.

-An unusual main course that illustrates the skill of this exceptional chef is described simply as local seafood stew.
-Served in a saucepan with a ladle to help yourself, and garlic bread in a bowl, this homely presentation belies the deliciousness of the perfectly cooked fish, and its deeply flavoured saffron and rosemary broth.
+An unusual main course that illustrates the skill of this exceptional chef is described simply as Helvic seafood stew.
+Served in a saucepan with rouille, roasted bread and a ladle to help yourself, this homely presentation belies the deliciousness of the perfectly cooked fish, and its deeply flavoured saffron and rosemary broth.
 Another triumph of a dish.

 Simple accompaniments are equally special – a gorgeous quail and mushroom pie may come with sherry braised cabbage (an inspired combination) and a bowl of perfect mash glistening with melted butter.
 Even hardened food critics are continually surprised by Paul Flynn's cooking which, as one fellow chef put it, "makes dishes which one thought one knew taste as if one was eating them for the first time".